NarayanaWalters/PTS/README.md

 - Set Up -

-visit https://godotengine.org/download and download the Godot engine.
+Visit https://godotengine.org/download and download the Godot engine.

 Run the exe and a project list will open.

 Click Import on the right and browse to where you downloaded the game folder.

-Double click on the project.godot file and press "Import & Edit" Press F5 or the play button in the top right to run the game.
+Double click on the project.godot file and press "Import & Edit"

+Press F5 or the play button in the top right to run the game.